beloglazov/openstack-centos-kvm-glusterfs/README.rst

    as Access Control Lists (ACL) allowing fine grained permission management.
--  *Virtualization Subsystem*: communicates with the hypervisor installed in a physical host enabling the management and monitoring of the life cycle of VMs.
+-  *Virtualization Subsystem*: communicates with the hypervisor installed on a physical host enabling the management and monitoring of the life cycle of VMs.
 -  *Network Subsystem*: manages virtual networking provided to interconnect VMs, supports VLANs and Open vSwitch.